Partial federal government shutdown

 You may be.
 If you are a benefits-eligible seasonal employee who works a season of nine months or more, you are also eligible for the employer contribution through the off-season following each season worked, but the eligibility may not exceed a total of twelve consecutive calendar months for the combined season and off-season.

 If you work a season of less than nine months, you are not eligible for the employer contribution during the off season.
-You may continue any combination of medical or dental, and may also continue life and AD&D insurance when you are between periods of eligibility and not eligible for the employer contribution by self-paying the premiums and applicable premium surcharges for a maximum of 12 months.
+You may continue any combination of medical, dental, or vision, and may also continue life and AD&D insurance when you are between periods of eligibility and not eligible for the employer contribution by self-paying the premiums and applicable premium surcharges for a maximum of 12 months.
 Visit Am I eligible?
 (PEBB Continuation Coverage) for more information.

 As a legislator, you are eligible for PEBB benefits on the date your term begins.
 All other elected and full-time appointed officials of the legislative and executive branches of state government are eligible on the date their terms begin or the date they take the oath of office, whichever occurs first.